-You can see my Linkedin profile if you want Nick’s Linkedin profile
+You can see my Linkedin profile at Nick’s Linkedin profile

-Back to me.
 I enjoy managing people.
 It’s really a way of helping people achieve things, just as UX is.
-And I get a kick out of working as a member of a great team, no egos (not even mine).
+And I get a kick out of working as a member of a great team.
 Not enough companies focus rewards on team – rather than individual – success.

-I am married to my lovely but long suffering wife Helen, and have a grown-up son, Patrick, and there’s Lexi the dog.
+I am married to my lovely but long suffering wife Helen, have a grown-up son, Patrick, and there’s Lexi the dog.